Water Leaks Caused by the HVAC

 If the condensate pump fails, this will also result in the condensation water leaking in the home.

-Call us at King Plumbing, Heating, & A/C if you need plumbing installation, plumbing repairs, rooter services, shower or tub installation, an indoor or outdoor gas line or appliance installation in the Phoenix Valley area at 480-907-0226
+Call us at King Plumbing, Heating & A/C if you need plumbing installation, plumbing repairs, rooter services or AC and heating service in the Phoenix Valley area at 480-907-0226